Today you are going to experience five of the best fitness blogs and websites around

 Put all of your efforts into content creation on your fitness blog, and the rest will follow.

 Do not get distracted with Tik Tok, Instagram, or Facebook.

 They are not going to pay the bills!
 Advert revenue from large website traffic will do that.

 Top Fitness Blog #5 Jessi Kneeland

 This last fitness blog is a little different from the others.

-For starters, it is not actually about building a better body, but it is aimed at improving body acceptance.
+For starters, it is not actually about building a better body but is aimed at improving body acceptance.

 Something that many readers on this blog may not agree with.

 But we are not here to look at the specific content, we are here to admire successful blogs that all fall under the health, wellness, and fitness niche.

 Jessi Kneeland fits under this umbrella, whether you (or her) like it or not!